quotable-io/data/README.md

 # Quotable Data

 [quotable](https://github.com/lukePeavey/quotable) is a free, open source API that provides access to a large collection of famous quotes.
+Both the API and the data — the collection of quotes, authors, and other info — are open source projects.

-This repository contains the data — the collection of quotes and authors — for the Quotable API.
-The data is stored as JSON files which are syced to a MongoDB database.
+This repository contains the data for the quotable API.
+All changes to the database are made in this repository and then synced to the MongoDB database.
+It was set up this way to allow community contributions to the data.

 # Contributing